 While you may have heard frightening statistics linking diabetes with blindness, the truth is, the majority of diabetics are at risk for only minor eye conditions.
 It’s important, however, for those with diabetes to be vigilant in keeping up with eye exams and address any issues that arise promptly.

-Our home care specialists in Concord, NH and the surrounding areas, have compiled a list of common eye problems among diabetics.
+Our experts have compiled a list of common eye problems among diabetics.
 Keep an eye out for these top conditions that may affect those with diabetes:

 - Glaucoma: Since diabetics are at a 40% higher risk of contracting glaucoma, it’s imperative to be screened regularly.
 The risk also increases with age and with the length of time a person has had diabetes.
 There are medications available to reduce pressure in the eye, and surgical options as well.